hackyhacker/PyERNA/README.rst

 For bug reports/suggestions/complaints please file an issue on `GitHub <http://github.com/markovmodel/PyEMMA>`__.

-Or start a discussion on our mailing list: pyemma-users@lists.fu-berlin.de
+Or start a discussion on our mailing list: pyerna-users@lists.fu-berlin.de

 External Libraries